-Iceland has slightly high to average humidity compared to most tourist destinations.
+Iceland has some very humid months, and above average humidity throughout the year.
 The least humid month is April (69.1% relative humidity), and the most humid month is August (76.8%).

-Wind in Iceland is usually stronger than usual.
+Wind in Iceland is usually stronger than many places.
 The windiest month is February, followed by December and January.
-February’s average wind speed of around 15.1 knots (17.4 MPH or 28 KPH) is considered “moderate breeze.”
-Maximum sustained winds (the highest speed for the day lasting more than a few moments) are at their highest in mid-February where average top sustained speeds reach 25.7 knots, which is considered a strong breeze.
+February’s average wind speed of around 15.1 knots (17.3 MPH or 27.9 KPH) is considered “a moderate breeze.”
+Maximum sustained winds (the highest speed for the day lasting more than a few moments) are at their highest in mid February where average top sustained speeds reach 25.7 knots, which is considered a strong breeze.

 Relative Humidity (%)